Pylons/pylons/pylons/docs/en/caching.rst

 directly using the :meth:`~webob.response.Response.headers` property, or by using the cache header helpers.

-By default, to ensure pages aren't accidentally cached in dynamic web applications, Pylons sets the `Pragma` and `Cache-Control` headers to `no-cache`.
+To ensure pages aren’t accidentally cached in dynamic web applications, Pylons default behavior sets the `Pragma` and `Cache-Control` headers to `no-cache`.
 Before setting cache headers, these default values should be cleared.